gavinelliott/blog/src/content/work/building-high-performing-design-communities.md

 ### WHO I BROUGHT TOGETHER

 This wasn't about 'design-only' bubbles.
-At DWP, I worked across user research and interactiondesign , content design and service design, alongside heads of role and capability leads.
+At DWP, I worked across user research and interaction design, content design and service design, alongside heads of role and capability leads.
 I also looped in senior stakeholders, delivery managers and product leaders to help embed design quality conversations at the right levels.

 At Shopify, I focused on uniting design leads across Domains, Custom Storefronts, Advanced Themes and more.
 I created deliberate pathways for our teams to learn from each other, not just present work in isolation.